Fall 2013 Valley of the Sun Culture Calendar

 A highly selective selection, compiled by Jeff McMahon

 BE SURE TO REFRESH IN YOUR BROWSER TO GET RECENT UPDATES!

-All ASU School of Theatre and Film (SOTF) mainstage productions are required for SOTF students, but do not count toward the performances you are required to see specifically for this class.
-We will discuss SOTF Mainstage productions in class.
-Italics means SOTF production/presentation.
-Bold events count toward one of the required non-SOTF productions my students must attend.
+All ASU School of Film, Dance, and Theatre mainstage productions are required for my SOFDT students, but do not count toward the performances you are required to see specifically for this class.
+Italics means SOFDT production/presentation.
+We will discuss all SOFDT Mainstage productions in class.
+Event listings entirely in bold count toward one of the required non-SOFDT productions my students must attend.
 This list is NOT comprehensive, reflecting my bias as to what is interesting and/or applicable to my students.

 If you are interested in auditions for local productions, go to http://www.durantcom.com/ and sign up for their audition notices.

 the ASU Film Association/AFA also keeps a list of available actors and projects in the Valley.

 ASU Herberger Institute of Design and The Arts, School of Film, Dance, and Theatre Mainstage.
 Tickets at Galvin Playhouse/Nelson Fine Arts Building 965-6447.
 Performances usually at Galvin or Lyceum theatre.

 Binary Theatre a student run, ASU School of Film, Dance, and Theatre supported effort at creating new work.
 Check site for their deadlines for proposals, events, etc. Located at the Prism Theatre at the Cornerstone.
 Cornerstone Building, 970 E. University at Rural, NE corner in back parking lot.

 Performance in the Borderlands events sponsored by the School of Film, Dance, and Theatre, the Office of the President, and the Mexican Consulate General in Phoenix.